 The Chinese Gooseberry vine.
 What a beautiful climbing vine this is, surely it would be cultivated anyway even without it’s delicious fruits.
+Growing kiwi vines isn't that difficult with the right conditions, as you will discover by reading on.

 The bristly stems and leaves look as if they were fashioned from velvet, the elegant pointed heart shaped leaves are a rich green and the leaf stalks can be decidedly flushed with red, especially on young stems.
 The flowers are demure and white but have a very pleasing fragrance.